Who is Vajrasattva?

 The Four Opponent Powers

-• The Power of Remedy: the mantra and visualization and mental focus on purification.
+2. Power of Remedy: Utilize the mantra and visualization for purification.

-• The Power of Reliance: Taking Refuge in the Three Jewels, Buddha, Dharma, and Sangha.
+3. Power of Reliance: Seek refuge in the Three Jewels—Buddha, Dharma, and Sangha.

-• The Power of the Promise: or undertaking to refrain from creating negative karma (actions) in the future.
+4. Power of Promise: Commit to avoiding negative karma in the future.